How to Create a Content Governance Plan

 Moreover, a good content governance plan should also identify potential promotion partners who can help you better meet your content marketing goals.

 Next, a good data-driven measurement strategy will help you quickly understand whether or not a content strategy produces—and maintains—results.
 Define and refine an actionable methodology for tracking content performance.

 This is a more sustainable approach to good long-term content governance.

 More importantly, content production is rarely a set it and forget it situation.
 You can often improve older post performance by adding new data, refreshing outdated information, or otherwise updating content.

 Putting Your Content Governance Plan Into Action

-Content governance is imperative to ensure that your organization’s content strategy is successful over time.
-When you take the time to lay out your workflow, assign accountability, and maintain performance, your content campaigns will be more unified in message and efficient to execute, and easier to measure.
+Finally, content governance is imperative to ensure content strategy success over time.
+When you take the time to lay out your workflow, assign accountability, and maintain performance, your content campaigns will be more unified, efficient to execute, and easier to measure.

 With policies laid out, you’ll always have a guide to turn to when presented with ongoing challenges, like office politics and other material circumstances.